 Yes, a CLG may apply for more than one project during a single grant cycle as long as each application is for a different project type.
 For example, a CLG could submit separate applications for a survey project and a rehabilitation project but could not submit applications for two survey projects.
-However, applicants are strongly encouraged to submit only one application and to focus on making that application as strong as possible.
 If a CLG submits applications for multiple projects, each application will be reviewed on its own merits.